-Senior Vice President, General Manager, Bechtel Infrastructure Asia Pacific
+Senior Vice President, Operations Manager, Bechtel Infrastructure

 Being responsible for profit and loss, Ailie will lead the Asia Pacific business with deployed leadership in various Asia Pacific markets and is committed to the growth of Bechtel’s Australian business development and project delivery in the transport infrastructure market, strategically focused on the rail, aviation, power, roads and tunneling sectors.

 During the 30 years she has worked for Bechtel, Ailie has led major UK, US and Australian infrastructure projects, in addition to oil, gas and chemicals projects in Europe and Africa.
 She brings an extensive background in rail mega-project delivery, having been previously assigned as Bechtel’s Global Rail Sector Lead.